azzamsa/awesome-cl-software/README.md

 - [Sbcl-shell](https://github.com/dbjergaard/sbcl-shell) - A command shell.
 [No License Specified].
 - [Sluglisp](https://github.com/ahungry/sluglisp) - Like Quicklisp, only slower (a web GUI based Quicklisp for searching the projects).
 [No License Specified].
 - [prometheus.cl](https://github.com/deadtrickster/prometheus.cl) - Prometheus.io Common Lisp client.
 [MIT].
-- [Quickdocs](http://quickdocs.org/) - Ready and Up-to-Date Documentation for All Common Lisp Projects.
-[No License Specified].
-- [Quickutil](https://github.com/tarballs-are-good/quickutil) - The solution to the Utility Library problem.
-[No License Specified].

 #### Databases

-- [AllegroGraph](https://franz.com/agraph/allegrograph/) - A modern, high-performance, persistent graph database.
-- [LambdaLite](https://github.com/Wukix/LambdaLite) - A functional, relational database in about 250 lines of Common Lisp.
-[MIT].
 - [Pgchart](https://github.com/dimitri/pgcharts) - A self-contained web application that takes as input an SQL query text and outputs its data as a chart.
 [No License Specified]
 - [Pgloader](https://github.com/dimitri/pgloader/) - Migrate to PostgreSQL in a single command!.
 [PostgreSQL License]
+- [AllegroGraph](https://franz.com/agraph/allegrograph/) - A modern, high-performance, persistent graph database.
+- [LambdaLite](https://github.com/Wukix/LambdaLite) - A functional, relational database in about 250 lines of Common Lisp.
+[MIT].

 #### IDE